thingsboard/thingsboard.github.io/_includes/docs/user-guide/rule-engine-2-0/nodes/filter/entity-type-filter.md

-# entity type filter

 Checks the incoming message’s originator entity type against the configured set of entity types.
-If the type is in the set, the message is routed via `True`; otherwise, via`False`.
+If the type is in the set, the message is routed via `True`; otherwise, via

-## Preconditions

-There are no preconditions.
+`False`.

 ## Configuration

 ### Field descriptions

-* **Select entity types** - required.
-A set of entity types to check against; at least one must be specified.
+* **Select entity types** - a set of entity types to check against; at least one must be specified.

 ### JSON Schema